The Problem with Pride (Proverbs 16:18)

 Pride is the worst of all sins.
 It is also the original sin.
 Pride is not self-esteem although we need self-esteem and should have it.
 Pride is arrogance or having an exaggerated opinion of oneself.
-Pride carries with it a “must be seen” attitude.
-A turtle who wanted to spend the winter in Florida, but he knew he could never walk that far.
+Pride carries with it a must-be-seen attitude.
+There was a turtle who wanted to spend the winter in Florida, but he knew he could never walk that far.
 The turtle convinced a couple of geese to help him, each taking one end of a piece of rope, while he clamped his vise-like jaws in the center.
 The flight went fine until someone on the ground looked up in admiration and asked, "Who in the world thought of that?"
 Unable to resist the chance to take credit, the turtle opened his mouth to shout, "I ahhhhhh............."

 Everything you and I have comes from God.
 A man once said to one of his customers, "I built and earned everything I have with these two hands."
 The customer responded asking him?
 "Where did you get those hands?"
 Who gave you your mind, your talents, and your abilities?
 There is only one cause for not being close to God and that is pride.
 Have you noticed the middle letter in the words "pride" and "sin?"
 When we have an "I" problem, it pushes us away from God.
 Another word for pride is "ego," which someone has said stands for "edging God out."